Privacy Policy Staff - theSquare Centre

 giacomomaria.arrigo@thesquarecentre.org

 Giacomo Maria Arrigo is a Postdoctoral Researcher in Moral Philosophy at Vita-Salute San Raffaele University (Milan), Co-Editor-in-Chief of the scientific journal Occhialì – Rivista sul Mediterraneo islamico, and Teaching Assistant for the courses “History of Moral Doctrines” and “Philosophy of History” at the Catholic University of the Sacred Heart (Milan).
+In February 2024, he was a Visiting Scholar at Vanderbilt University in Nashville, Tennessee, USA.
 He has a joint PhD in Political Philosophy from the University of Calabria and the Katholieke Universiteit Leuven.
 Giacomo Maria holds a Bachelor and a Master Degree in Philosophy from the Catholic University of Milan, and a Specializing Master in Middle Eastern Studies from ASERI (Graduate School of Economics and International Relations).
 His research interests focus on moral and political philosophy, multiculturalism, the Enlightenment and the possibilities of an interreligious ethics.
 He is author of Gnostic Jihadism.
-A Philosophical Inquiry into Radical Politics (Mimesis International 2021), and is currently publishing a monograph on Edmund Burke’s moral philosophy.
+A Philosophical Inquiry into Radical Politics (Mimesis International 2021) and La filosofia morale di Edmund Burke.
+Culture, tradizioni, civiltà (Carocci 2023).

 JACOPO FRANCESCHINI